- Monthly Theme: Slashers

 Sean: Stop it!

 Kristine: He is up for parole next year, by the way.
-While in prison, he has killed people and once he took hostages in the prison hospital where he’s been admitted for a self-inflicted injury.
+While in prison, he has killed people and once he took hostages in the prison hospital where he was admitted for a self-inflicted injury.
 He raped one of the hostages in front of her husband.

 Kristine: So, that exists.
 The extra sucky thing is that he is black and she was Italian, so… The coverage of the crime was all racialized.
-Oh, and she was a lesbian who lived with her girlfriend, so she was kind of” the Other” in her neighborhood all ready.
+But again, to wit… in 1964 white people were terrified of Black urban spaces and in 1978 they’re scared of their own children in their bullshit suburban ‘utopias.’
+Oh, and Genovese was a lesbian who lived with her girlfriend, so she was kind of” the Other” in her neighborhood all ready.

-Sean: It seems significant that the Genovese incident is about the city, and an urban space full of alienated city dwellers who “don’t want to get involved,” which is a stark contrast to Halloween’s pastoral suburbia.
+Sean: You’re right that the Genovese incident is about the city, and is a story about alienated urbanites who “don’t want to get involved,” which is a stark contrast to Halloween’s pastoral suburbia.
 But I think what makes the horror in Halloween so palpable is that you’ve got that same kind of horror and apathy but now infiltrating to the very heart of Americana – the small town neighborhood.

-Kristine: I think the point is that people are crappy, all over, and it’s all about their own self-interest.
+Kristine: Duh, I just said that!
+And I think the point is that people are crappy, all over, and it’s all about their own self-interest.
 I think Carpenter is saying, “There are monsters all over.”

 Sean: I think it’s easy to say that now, in 2012.